-Instant coffee is also faster, cheaper and easier to make than regular coffee.
+Instant coffee is also faster, cheaper, and easier to make than regular coffee.

-But do these benefits apply to instant coffee as well?
 This article explains everything you need to know about instant coffee and its health effects.

 Instant coffee is a type of coffee made from dried coffee extract.

 Similarly to how regular coffee is brewed, the extract is made by brewing ground coffee beans, although it’s more concentrated.

 After brewing, the water is removed from the extract to make dry fragments or powder, both of which dissolve when added to water.

 There are two main ways to make instant coffee: